k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 This flexible export/import system allows teams to efficiently move LUIs across environments, using either database- or file-based approaches.

+A new hidden parameter, **USE_POSTGRES_COPY**, is available in Fabric 8.5.
+Although it is not included in the default **config.ini** file, it can be added manually if needed.

+By default, MDB exports to PostgreSQL use the PostgreSQL COPY command for improved performance.
+To revert to the legacy INSERT-based export mechanism, add USE_POSTGRES_COPY=false to the config.ini file.

 ### MDB Size